Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 | Our Rating | ⭐⭐⭐⭐⭐ | ⭐⭐⭐⭐ | ⭐⭐⭐⭐⭐ |

-Ozempic revolutionized diabetes care when it launched in 2017, but its weight loss effects quickly made it a household name.
+Ozempic changed diabetes care when it launched in 2017, but its weight loss effects quickly made it a household name.
 As the first semaglutide injection approved for type 2 diabetes, Ozempic established the clinical foundation that led to Wegovy's development.
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.
+For a complete cost breakdown, see our compare semaglutide prices.

 Ideal Patient Profile: Adults with type 2 diabetes who also want to lose weight.
 Particularly valuable for patients with cardiovascular risk factors, as Ozempic provides dual protection for heart health and diabetes management.